-B&R was founded officially on the 19th of June 1985 by Sedo Jan Eelkman Rooda, Vincent Molenaar, André Janson and Gab Zwart.
+B&R was founded officially on the 19th of June 1985 by Sebo Jan Eelkman Rooda, Vincent Moolenaar, André Janson and Gab Zwart.
 The goal of B&R was the creation of a succesful investment fund under the still valid motto: ”Making profit is not dirty” and bringing likeminded students together.

 Rotterdam was not the only place where B&R was active.
 B&R had a national organization B&R Nederland and the largest sub organization was B&R Rotterdam, followed by B&R Groningen, Utrecht and Leiden.
 The society provided information to their participants by distributing a newsletter in the form of a magazine known as ”B&R Magazine” until ’95 and after that was called ”The Spread”.